Man shouting ‘You die’ kills 33 at Japan anime studio

 TOKYO (AP) — A man screaming “You die!” burst into an animation studio in Kyoto, doused it with a flammable liquid and set it on fire Thursday, killing 33 people in an attack that shocked the country and brought an outpouring of grief from anime fans.

-Thirty-six others were injured, some of them critically, in a blaze that sent people scrambling up the stairs toward the roof in a desperate — and futile — attempt to escape.
+Thirty-six others were injured, some of them critically, in a blaze that sent people scrambling up the stairs toward the roof in a desperate — and futile — attempt to escape what proved to be Japan’s deadliest fire in nearly two decades.
 Others emerged bleeding, blackened and barefoot.

-The suspect was injured and taken to a hospital.
-Police identified him only a 41-year-old man who was not a company employee.
-They gave no immediate details on the motive.
+The suspect, identified only a 41-year-old man who did not work for the studio, was injured and taken to a hospital.
+Police gave no details on the motive, but a witness told Japanese TV that the attacker angrily complained that something of his had been stolen, possibly by the company.

-Most of the victims were employees of Kyoto Animation, which does work on feature films and TV productions but is best known for its mega-hit stories featuring high school girls.
-The stories are so popular that some of the places depicted have become pilgrimage sites for fans.
+Most of the victims were employees of Kyoto Animation, which does work on movies and TV productions but is best known for its mega-hit stories featuring high school girls.
+The tales are so popular that fans make pilgrimages to some of the places depicted.

 The blaze started in the three-story building in Japan’s ancient capital after the attacker sprayed an unidentified liquid accelerant, police and fire officials said.

-Note: This story has been corrected to say company president’s first name is Hideaki, not Hideki.